AndrewZamora/100-days-of-code/log.md

 ### Day 23: October 6, 2018

 **Today's Progress**:
-Solved the everything be true algorthm on freeCodeCamp.
+Solved the everything be true algorithm on freeCodeCamp.

 **Thoughts:**
 I need to start making these algorithm two day events.